alexandrengau/French_Michelin_Starred_Restaurants_and_Chefs_Database/README.md

 This project is the final homework assignment for the Data Acquisition, Extraction & Storage class of the IASD (Artificial Intelligence, Systems and Data) Master Program 2023/2024, at PSL Research University (Université PSL).

-*The project achieved the following objectives:*
+*The project successfully achieved the following objectives:*
-- *insert what the project achieves*
+- Web-scraped and compiled data from the Michelin Guide website, enriching it with Wikipedia's list of two and three-starred restaurants.
+- Extracted chef information from Wikidata's SPARQL query service to enhance the dataset with comprehensive details about chefs.
+- Integrated, normalized, and merged data from multiple sources, creating structured tables for French Michelin-starred restaurants and chefs.

 ## General Information